ClinicalDataLabs/WordExpress/README.md

 ```

 IMPORTANT: Every time you make a change to the ```wordexpress-schema```, you will have to build and then restart ```wordexpress```.
 (TODO: Automate this.)

+## FAQS

+Q.) I ran forman start and unable to access  localhost:5500 for the mysql database.
+  A.) Update the host propertie in WordExpress/settings/dev.json file with the ip docker-machine created.